 Many students take A Level Drama and Theatre Studies and the school has an excellent record in preparing students for successful drama and drama-related careers at all levels.
-Students have also used the life skills inherent in the subjects to apply successfully for a variety of careers ranging from theatre and television, to the business and corporate sector and the sciences including medicine.
+Students have also used the life skills inherent in Drama to apply successfully for a variety of careers ranging from theatre and television, to law and business and the sciences including medicine.